Chris Hemsworth’s Limitless: What It Reveals About Men’s Mental Health, Ageing and Facing Fear

 By Dr Bradley Powell, Clinical Psychologist at Schoen Clinic Chelsea

-Actor Chris Hemsworth might be best known for portraying Thor in the Marvel Cinematic Universe, but in the National Geographic series Limitless, he’s exploring something far more relatable: the fears, anxieties, and challenges of ageing.
-In the second season, Hemsworth sets out to understand how we can live better for longer, and what it really means to thrive as we age.
+Actor Chris Hemsworth is best known for portraying Thor in the Marvel Cinematic Universe.
+However, in the National Geographic series Limitless, he explores something much more relatable: the fears, anxieties, and challenges of ageing.
+In the second season, Hemsworth aims to understand how we can live better for longer and what it truly means to thrive as we age.

-For men in 2025, this couldn’t be more timely.
-We’re living longer than ever, but many of us quietly worry about our health, our future, and whether we’re making the most of the time we have.
-Hemsworth’s journey doesn’t offer easy fixes, but it does highlight some powerful psychological truths that can help us live more meaningfully, with courage and connection.
+For men in 2025, this topic is incredibly timely.
+We’re living longer than ever, yet many of us quietly worry about our health, our future, and whether we’re making the most of our time.
+Hemsworth’s journey doesn’t provide easy fixes, but it highlights powerful psychological truths that can help us live more meaningfully, with courage and connection.

 What Limitless Gets Right About Men’s Mental Health

 In this season, Hemsworth pushes himself beyond the gym and into deeply uncomfortable territory.
-Climbing a towering dam.
-Performing live on stage with Ed Sheeran.
-These aren’t just stunts, they’re psychological experiments in vulnerability.
+He climbs a towering dam and performs live on stage with Ed Sheeran.
+These aren’t just stunts; they’re psychological experiments in vulnerability.

-As a psychologist, this resonates.
+As a psychologist, this resonates with me.
 Fear, whether of failure, ageing, or rejection, often shrinks our world.
-In therapy, we use a process called exposure to help people gradually face their fears, reducing their emotional grip.
+In therapy, we use a process calledexposure to help people gradually face their fears, reducing their emotional grip.

 “For men, who are often taught to avoid vulnerability, stepping into fear isn’t weakness.
 It’s strength.”